-Networking can be one of the most powerful ways to build professional relationships, actively foster contacts and disseminate information.
-There are many proven, interactive techniques that assist corporations and people to achieve business success through the art of networking.
+Face-to-face networking can be one of the most powerful ways to build professional relationships, actively foster existing relationships and close business deals or influence decisions.

 What makes a successful network?

-A successful network requires a mutual understanding from the start that it is both about what you can do for your contact and what they can do for you.
-Building a network requires a commitment to helping others.
-You must show a genuine concern and interest in others that will help build the credibility and trust which is the mainstay of establishing an effective network.
-The development of a strong network requires making connections that will sustain more than a simple introduction, a successful relationship takes time and effort to build.
+A successful network requires a mutual understanding from the start - it is about what you can do for your contact and what they can do for you.
+The development of a strong network requires making connections that will sustain more than a simple introduction.
+A successful professional relationship takes time and effort to build.
 Those connections, and the support required to maintain them, are the necessary ingredients to developing a network.

 How to network and build professional relationships

 Not sure where to begin?
-Follow these steps and you will be well on your way to expanding your network.
+Follow our top tips to networking and you will be well on your way to expanding your network.